ihyavorskyi/touristClubApi/README.md

 Users are divided by roles: "user", "journalist", "admin".
 Access levels are issued depending on the role.
 For more details, see the screenshots below or read the file "READ.docx"

-## Development
-Used in the development:
+## Used in the development
+  1. C#
+  2. ASP .net Core Web Api
+  3. Mediator
+  4. CQRS
+  5. Angular 8
+  6. HTML5
+  7. SCSS

 ## Screenshots
 #### ER - diagram.